NCS

 Before transferring to Italy 15 years in the past, twin citizen Tina Ferrari went on her fair proportion of dates again in the United States and in her hometown, Seattle.

-“Something that I didn’t even realize was a bit of a stressor, until I lived here, was just the culture of dating and relationships in the US versus in Italy and Europe in general,” mentioned Ferrari, 47, who lives in Bologna and is presently in a relationship.
+“Something that I didn’t even realize was a bit of a stressor, until I lived here, was just the culture of dating and relationships in the US versus in Italy and Europe in general,” mentioned Ferrari, 47, who lives in Bologna and is at the moment in a relationship.

-In the United States, she mentioned, she all the time felt like there was a algorithm to be adopted.
+In the United States, she mentioned, she at all times felt like there was a algorithm to be adopted.

 “Like you must call or must not call after so many days, and you must have the talk about the relationship at this particular point, and it’s goal-oriented.
 And you have to have a proposal by this point in the relationship.
 And you never say this, and you must always say that …” she mentioned.

-Ferrari mentioned when she moved to Italy and was prepared to begin relationship, she needed to unlearn such behaviors.
+Ferrari mentioned when she moved to Italy and was prepared to start out relationship, she needed to unlearn such behaviors.

 “I realized that it just doesn’t work like that.
 Things just develop naturally and have their own time.
 They could be faster, they could be slower,” she mentioned.